DavidCalebChaparroOrozco/Daily-Projects/README.md

     - **Inspiration**: Based this project on a tutorial by NeuralNine.
 You can watch the video here: [NeuralNine YouTube Tutorial](https://www.youtube.com/watch?v=xjjmkg9J7Gg).

   This project provided a deep dive into both mathematical computation and data visualization, reinforcing the importance of combining theoretical concepts with practical implementation.
+* Day 145: 🌳 Recursive Tree Animation 🌳
+  * Today, I explored the world of recursive graphics by creating an animated visualization of a fractal tree using Python.
+This project combined recursion with animation to produce a dynamic and captivating visual representation.
+Here's a summary of what I accomplished:

+    - **Recursive Tree Drawing**: Implemented a recursive function to draw a tree.
+The function calculates the end points of each branch using trigonometric functions and recursively draws smaller branches at specified angles.
+This method creates the characteristic fractal structure of a tree.
+    - **Animation Setup**: Used `matplotlib` and `numpy` to set up the initial figure and axis for the animation.
+Defined the limits and aspect ratio to ensure the tree is displayed correctly.
+    - **Frame Updates**: Created an animation function that updates the tree's depth with each frame, gradually increasing the depth of recursion to animate the growth of the tree.
+This function clears the previous frame, sets the axis limits, and draws the tree with the current depth.
+    - **Creating the Animation**: Utilized `matplotlib.animation.FuncAnimation` to create the animation.
+Defined the initial and maximum depth, and set the interval between frames to control the animation speed.
+    - **Displaying the Animation**: Configured `matplotlib` to display the animation, showcasing the growth of the fractal tree in real-time.

+  This project provided an exciting opportunity to delve into recursive algorithms and animation techniques, demonstrating the power of combining mathematical concepts with visual art.